irembezci/ai-llm-security/prompt-injection.md

 ### Multi-Language Maneuver

 In multi-language techniques, the directive expression appears in a language other than the main language of the content, or in a language for which the model applies weaker security controls.
+Although large language models support many languages, they may not have received the same level of security training across all of them.

+For example, while the majority of a web page may be in English, a small section may contain a directive written in Turkish.
+The user may not notice this section or may assume it is a technical explanation.
+However, the model evaluates all text together and may interpret this directive as an instruction to be followed.

+Similarly, a request that is rejected in English may not be sufficiently filtered when presented in another language.
+For instance, an instruction rejected in English may bypass filters when expressed in Turkish or another less commonly used language, thereby influencing the model’s behavior indirectly.

 Researchers at Brown University have shown that certain harmful commands rejected for security reasons in English were answered directly by models when asked in less common languages such as Zulu or Scottish Gaelic.
+In such cases, the model may fail to activate the appropriate security barriers during language switching.

 ### Payload Splitting / Fragmentation

 In payload splitting approaches, the directive expression is not presented as a single explicit command.
 Instead, the instruction is fragmented and distributed across different parts of the content.
+Each fragment may appear harmless, meaningless, or ordinary when viewed in isolation.

+Within a document or web page, words or short phrases appearing in different sections can be combined by the model within context.
+Security filters may evaluate these fragments individually and detect no issues.
+However, when processing the entire content together, the model may reconstruct these fragments into a meaningful instruction.

+In real-world scenarios, this often involves splitting terms that are directly blocked by filters.
+For example, if the word “malware” is blocked when used directly, it may appear in different places as “mal” and “ware.”
+The model may combine these terms contextually and reconstruct the prohibited content.

+This approach is particularly effective in long texts, reports, or multi-section documents.
 Fragments that appear harmless individually may combine within the model to form an unwanted directive and indirectly influence model behavior.

-## References

-- Hung, K.-H., Ko, C.-Y., Rawat, A., Chung, I.-H., Hsu, W. H., Chen, P.-Y.
-  *Attention Tracker: Detecting Prompt Injection Attacks in LLMs*
-  IBM Research & National Taiwan University

-- Perez, F., Ribeiro, I.
-  *Ignore Previous Prompt: Attack Techniques for Language Models*
-  AE Studio

-- Sarabamoun, E.
-  *Special-Character Adversarial Attacks on Open-Source Language Models*
-  University of Virginia

-- Brown University Researchers
-  *Multilingual Jailbreaks in Large Language Models*

-- Palo Alto Networks
-  *What Is a Prompt Injection Attack?*
-  Cyberpedia

-- OWASP
-  *OWASP Top 10 for Large Language Model Applications (LLM Top 10)*
+## Why Can’t the Model Distinguish These Instructions?

+After examining the techniques used in direct and indirect prompt injection, it is necessary to understand why these methods work by looking at how the model processes text.
+These attacks are not merely tricks, but exploit fundamental aspects of how LLMs operate.

+The success of prompt injection is directly related to how the model constructs context, tokenizes text, and prioritizes different parts of the input.
+Below, we examine step by step the technical mechanisms that make these attacks possible.

+### A. Manipulation of Delimiters

+Developers often use delimiters such as ###, ---, or triple quotes (""") to separate system instructions from user input.
+The goal is to help the model distinguish which parts represent system rules and which represent user content.

+However, because the model makes this distinction based on contextual interpretation rather than strict rules, confusion can arise when similar delimiters are used within user input.
+For example, if a user-provided text contains: